Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Checkout.md

 Commerce Hub's Checkout SAQ A and SAQ A-EP solutions are supported with mobile integrations with the following conditions;

-- The merchant's API should provide access to the webapp via a native mobile browser or a WebView embedded within a native mobile app.
+- The merchant's API should provide access to the web app via a native mobile browser or a WebView embedded within a native mobile app.
 See [Apple's iOS](https://developer.apple.com/documentation/webkit/wkwebview) or [Google's Android](https://developer.android.com/reference/android/webkit/WebView) documentation for additional details.
 - Commerce Hub's iFrame and JS solutions are responsive and should natively re-render to the customer's device screen size.
 - When integrating with native iOS or Android SDKs, Commerce Hub's API solutions should be used.